dkedar7/TesterMatching/README.md

 <br>
 The following methodology has been used to do the entire querying task:
 <br>
-1. Query testers by the desired device(s).
+1. Query testers by the desired device(s).<br>
-\t 1.1.
-Find device_Ids of all devices in the desired 'device_list'.
+1.1.
+Find device_Ids of all devices in the desired 'device_list'.<br>
 1.2.
-Query tester_Ids of the testers who use these devices.
+Query tester_Ids of the testers who use these devices.<br>
 1.3.
-Query testers corresponding to these tester_Ids.
+Query testers corresponding to these tester_Ids.<br>
-2. From the bugs, keep only the bugs corresponding to devices in 'device_list'.
+2. From the bugs, keep only the bugs corresponding to devices in 'device_list'.<br>
-3. Add a column to 'testers' indicate how many 'relevant_bugs' were tested by testers.
+3. Add a column to 'testers' indicate how many 'relevant_bugs' were tested by testers.<br>
-4. Query by the countries of interest.
+4. Query by the countries of interest.<br>
 4.1.
-Keep only the testers from countries in 'country_list'.
+Keep only the testers from countries in 'country_list'.<br>
 5. Sort by the number of 'relevant_bugs' tested.